RedDot-3ND7355/MC-Java-Server-Manager/README.md

 A free tool I made to manage Minecraft Servers.
 [downloads, manages, starts, stops, config editor, stats, downloads curse mods, downloads forge loaders]

-NOTE:
--Updating mods isn't supported YET.
--Starting servers for the first time hangs the UI and takes time.
-Please be patient :)

 Thanks to the following project for making the new features possible! https://github.com/CurseForgeCommunity/.NET-APIClient